talha1896/errors-fixed/README.md

 # errors fixed

-This repo contain some files and solutions that i faced using linux.So, instead of searching same working solution, i decided to make this repository.
+This repo contain some files and solutions that i faced using linux.So, instead of searching same working solution again and again, i decided to make this repository.
 ### xbacklight no output device
 This error is when i try to adjust brightness with xbacklight of xorg,it say no output device.

-## soloution
+## solution
 create new file by using this command

 ```javascript